Zivan-R/DOCS-DevOps-practice/Linux/Lvl1/2-group-creation-and-user-assignment.md

 ```bash
 id mohammed
 ```
-5. If not, create it and assign the nautilus_noc group
+5. If not, create it and assign to the nautilus_noc group
 ```bash
 sudo useradd -m -G nautilus_noc mohammed
 ```